kevinfrydmanesqd/ece-2020-fall-webtech/courses/webtech/modules/04.storage/index.md

 * It’s blazing fast
 * In memory & backed by the file system
-* Keys are ordered : suitable for metrics
+* Keys are ordered : suitable for timeseries such as messages and metrics
 * Data compression with Snappy
-* Embedded in the app, nothing else to setup / manage
+* Embedded in the app, nothing else to setup and manage

 ## Some limitations